bitcraze/bitcraze-website/src/products/crazyflie-2.md

 * Chraging time with stock battery: 40 minutes
 * Max recommended payload weight: 15 g

+##### Supported clients/controllers

+* Win/Linux/OSX python client
+  * The gamepads used by the Xbox 360 and the Playstation 3 are used as reference controllers
+  * Any gamepad/controller with at least 4 analog axis
+* Android smartphone
+* IOS smartphone

 ##### Expansion connector

 * VCC (3.0V, max 100mA)